A resolution of the turbulence paradox: numerical implementation: The sequence of oscillatory shears: numerical results

-For all the simulations, we choose as initial conditions by adding random perturbations to the oscillatory shears (\ref{Os}).
+For the numerical simulations, we choose the x-direction spatial period $L_x = 2.2 \pi$.
+We choose the initial conditions by adding random perturbations to the oscillatory shears (\ref{Os}).
 The $L^2$ norm of the random perturbations is $0.01$.
 Notice from (\ref{cr}) that the parameter $c$ is in the range ($0.04, 0.08$).
 For all the simulations, we choose $c=0.07$.
 In order for the random perturbations not to overwhelm the oscillatory part of our oscillatory shear (\ref{Os}), $n$ needs to be less than $7$.
 Here we shall simulate $n=1,2,3$.